Timon Gremmels

-Timon Gremmels (born January 4, 1976 in Marburg) is a German politician in the Social Democratic Party (SPD) who has been serving as Member of the Bundestag for Kassel, in the German parliament, since 2017.
+Timon Gremmels (born 4 January 1976) is a German politician in the Social Democratic Party (SPD) who has been serving as the State Minister for Higher Education, Research, Science and the Arts in the government of Minister-President Boris Rhein of Hesse since 2024.
+From 2017 to 2023, he was a Member of the Bundestag for Kassel.

 Education and career

 After having received his Abitur diploma from Herderschule in Kassel in 1995, Gremmels studied political science with a minor in law and emphasis on peace & conflict studies at Philipps-Universität Marburg, graduating in 2003.

-He then worked as a research assistant for Barbara Weiler (SPD), Member of the European Parliament at the time, until 2007.
+Gremmels worked as a research assistant for Barbara Weiler (SPD), Member of the European Parliament at the time, until 2007.
 Afterwards, he took the roles of program officer for the regional SPD in Hesse and of advisor to the Social Democratic Association for Local Affairs (Sozial Demokratischen Gemeinschaft für Kommunalpolitik, SGK).
 In 2008 he moved to the SPD parliamentary group in Hesse as policy advisor on the economy, transportation, energy, regional development, and Europe.
 Before moving into the Hessian state Parliament in 2009, Gremmels held the corporate social responsibility position on the management board of SMA Solar Technology AG.

 Political career

 Career in local and state politics

 Gremmels joined the SPD in 1992.
 He became involved with Jusos, the Working Group of Young Socialists in the SPD, and was the president of Jusos Kassel between 1997 and 2001.
 In 2002, he was subsequently elected deputy chairman of Jusos in North Hesse.
 From 1999 to 2011 he sat on the board of the SPD group in North Hesse.
-Furthermore, Gremmels was the president of the committee for education (SPD-Arbeitsgemeinschaft für Bildung) in the district of North Hesse from 2003–2007.
+Furthermore, Gremmels was the president of the committee for education (SPD-Arbeitsgemeinschaft für Bildung) in the district of North Hesse from 2003 to 2007.
 Since 2011, he has been a member of the executive committee of the Hessian SPD.
 In April 2015 he was elected chairman of the local SPD group in Kassel-Land, the Hessian SPD group with the largest number of members.

-Gremmels was a Member of the Landtag of Hesse from November 1, 2009 to October 31, 2017.
+Gremmels was a Member of the Landtag of Hesse from 1 November 2009 to 31 October 2017.
 Initially, he acted as a replacement MP for Ulrike Gottschalk.
 Later, in the 2013 state election he successfully defended the direct mandate of the SPD in Kassel with the state's best first vote result of 47.6%.
 Most recently, he served as his parliamentary group's spokesman on energy topics and deputy chairman for the Hessian SPD parliamentary group.
 From 2001 until 2013 Gremmels was a member of the municipal council of his hometown Niestetal and, among other roles, deputy chairman of the local SPD parliamentary group.
 Since 2001, Gremmels has been a part of Kassel's county council (Landkreis Kassel).